eschmidt45/Duke-WBB-Offensive-Efficiency/README.md

 Step 3: Run the 'Portfolio Code'.Rmd

 ## Note for the User
 The data has been updated since the conclusion of the thesis.
-The best model and predictions results may vary from the original conclusions.
+The best model and prediction results may vary from the original conclusions.